hpanno/FuelReductionWorkflow/HowTo.md

   4. Use Xtools in Arc to convert the KML into a SHP; save it here:
   Y:\_projects\FuelReductionData\FuelReductionDataWoring\project_data\SHP  --> save the data with todays date.

-  There are a couple ways you can incorporate this data into the master GDB.
+  OR

+  In the search bar in the Arc, typer in 'KML to Layer' to convert this data.
-  1. Start an Edit session on the 'ProjectPolygons' layer; using the edit cursor highlight the data to be added; right click copy; deselect the data; right click paste into the 'ProjectPolygons' layer;
+  1. Start an Edit session on the 'ProjectPolygons' layer; using the edit cursor highlight the data to be added; right click copy; deselect the data; right click paste into the 'ProjectPolygons' layer; the only field inthe attribute table that HAS to be entered it the 'AltID' since that is the field that we are joining this data on; save edits; stop editing.

 ###Joining the Google Spreadsheet data to the Project Polygon data in Master Fuel Reduction GDB